The-AI-Alliance/trust-safety-user-guide/docs/contributing.markdown

 We welcome your contributions to this User Guide.
 You are welcome to join the AI Alliance [Trust and Safety Work Group](https://thealliance.ai/working-groups/trust-safety){:target="join-us"}, but there are other ways to contribute, too.

-If you want to join our work group, complete [this form](https://thealliance.ai/working-groups/trust-safety#trust-and-safety-form){:target="join-us"} and fill in the form.
-(Thank you for your interest!)
+If you want to join our work group, complete the form on [this page](https://thealliance.ai/working-groups/trust-safety#trust-and-safety-form){:target="join-us"}.
+Thank you for your interest!

 Because the sources for this guide are in [this GitHub repo](https://github.com/The-AI-Alliance/trust-safety-user-guide){:target="tsug-repo"}, you can also [post issues](https://github.com/The-AI-Alliance/trust-safety-user-guide/issues){:target="tsug-repo"} or contribute changes as [pull requests](https://github.com/The-AI-Alliance/trust-safety-user-guide/pulls){:target="tsug-repo"}.